-Should a day hire laptop be accidentally damaged, a \$55 repair excess fee will be charged and should such a laptop go missing and not recoverable, there is a \$200 fee towards replacement.
-The same applies for malicious/deliberate damage.
+Accidental damage to a Day Hire Laptop will incur a \$55 repair fee and the loss of a Day Hire Laptop which is unrecoverable will incur a \$200 fee towards its replacement.
+This also applies for malicious/deliberate damage.

 BRING YOUR OWN DEVICE (BYOD)